Arroyos y Esteros: History

 This city was founded by the Governor Pedro de Melo de Portugal who gave the name “Capilla Duarte”, Carlos Antonio López named it “Arroyos y Esteros” in 1849.

 Since there is no exact date on the foundation, it was established Priest Fidel Maiz birth and death as the date the town celebrates its foundation, which is March 9.

 People who live there say that when the first President, Carlos Antonio López, went to visit Priest Maíz, said to the priest: "I had to cross rivers, streams and swamps to get here", and that is the reason this city was named Arroyos y Esteros.

 Economy

 Arroyos y Esteros is best known as the “World's Cradle of Organic Sugar” and famous because it is the main sugar cane producer of Paraguay, honey and rum are other products gotten from the sugar cane.
 People also grow pineapple, banana and some other crops.
 The city economy is also based on cattle raising.

 Transportation

 Route III “Gral.
 Elizardo Aquino” is the main way to get there.
-Buses from “Empresa Fidel Maiz”, which pass by Emboscada, connect the city with the capital city of Asuncion.
+Buses from “Empresa Fidel Maiz”, which pass by Emboscada, connect the city with the capital city of Asunción.
 Another way to get to Arroyos y Esteros is going from Caacupe through Tobati.